feriel21/kg_test/README.md

 MTD Knowledge Graph Pipeline

+Dataset (PDF Corpus)

+All scientific articles used in this project are available here:

+🔗 Google Drive (Public Read-Only):

 An Automated Pipeline for Geological Knowledge Extraction and Interpretation

 This repository provides a complete end-to-end pipeline for constructing a Geoscience-Aware Knowledge Graph from scientific articles related to Mass-Transport Deposits (MTDs).